PaigeSu1/ProLog1/README.md

 Varouis Practices of using prolog and compare different parts of logic

+Part 1
+Test out different relations of people using family using prolog logic.

+Part 2
 This assignment gives you practice working with list processing in Prolog.
 Write a Prolog program to solve the given multi-part problem below.
 Make sure you thoroughly test all your solutions for parts a-h.
 If your solution gives multiple answers, make certain all answers given are correct.
 Name your part b) function “my_member” instead of member; otherwise, use the predicate name given in each sub-problem.
  Code your own solution to each sub-problem.
 Don’t use built-in functions.